-This module enables the site administrator to add various restrictions on user login.
+This module esures security in Drupal by allowing the site administrator to add various restrictions on user login.
 The Drupal login security module can restrict the number of invalid login attempts before blocking accounts.
 Access can be denied for IP addresses either temporarily or permanently.

 With this Drupal security module, you can add an extra layer of authentication once your user logs in with a user-id and password.
 Like entering a code that’s been sent to their mobile phone.